-[Regulation 55 inserted in Gazette 28 Feb 2007 p.
+[Regulation 55 inserted: Gazette 28 Feb 2007 p.
 669.]

 56. Location of vending machines

 For the purposes of section 27(2)(c) a vending machine that can be operated without the assistance of a responsible person in relation to the premises or his or her representative is to be located on the premises so that at all times during which members of the public can obtain a tobacco product from the vending machine, it is visible to the responsible person or a representative.